microsoft/Win2DMazeGame/README.md

 ## Details

 This is a simple maze chase / eat the dots game that demonstrates using Win2D to display and move images.
 The game screen is a 1024 by 1024 canvas object.
-A single bitmap displays a maze image, but really the maze is a 16 by 16 array of integers with each element defining the possible directions the player or baddie can move in.
+A single bitmap contains the maze image, but behind the scenes the maze is a 16 by 16 array of integers with each element defining the possible directions the player or baddie can move in.
 The source code is full of comments to help you.

 The images move smoothly until they are centered in a tile, and only then can they change direction.

-No "game over" or scoring events are present - that's up to you!
+No "game over" or high scoring events are present.
+When the player is caught, the game feezes.
+What happens next is up to you!